ChrisHarte/dotfiles/readme.md

 ## OSX Fixes (mountain lion)

+### 'default' POW symlink

+To make your host address point to a specific POW instance rather than the standard pow error message create a symlink in your ~/.pow directory called 'default' that points to your chosen app directory.

+That way when your open virtualbox and point to your machine's ip address it will goto that app instead.

+    ln -s ~/projects/myapp ~/.pow/default

 ### Use another mac as a second monitor (target display mode)

 1. Connect your macbook to the external display (imac) via thunderbolt cable